1,000+ Opportunities

 00 Louie’s Energy Explorers Program Resources Print the Energy Adventure activity sheet View Ways to Save at Home infographic View our Energy Efficiency Education video Our employees help introduce the "world of energy" to hundreds of eighth grade students who attended the Pathways2Possibilities career expo held each fall.
 Find videos, games, lesson plans, STEM projects and more to help keep children entertained.

-Based on current listing details, eligibility includes: Elementary schools in Mississippi Power's 23-county service territory with 75%+ participation in the energy efficiency in-home survey.
+According to the current listing, eligibility includes: Elementary schools in Mississippi Power's 23-county service territory with 75%+ participation in the energy efficiency in-home survey.
 Eligible applicants are Mississippi school teachers, principals, or superintendents.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.